greena13/react-hotkeys/README.md

 If this is not what you want for your application, you can modify the list of tags using the `ignoreTags` [configuration option](#Configuration) or if you need additional control, you can specify a brand new function using the `ignoreEventsCondition` [configuration option](#Configuration).

+If you want an exception to the global ignore policy for a particular part of your app, then you can use the HotKeysAlwaysObserve component.

 ### HotKeysIgnore component

 If you want `react-hotkeys` to ignore key events coming from a particular area of your app when it is in focus, you can use the `<HotKeysIgnore/>` component: